ClaudiaBrauer/WALRUS/README.md

 The Wageningen Lowland Runoff Simulator (WALRUS): a lumped rainfall-runoff model for catchments with shallow groundwater
 ------

-The Wageningen Lowland Runoff Simulator (WALRUS) is a novel rainfall-- runoff model to fill the gap between complex, spatially distributed models which are often used in lowland catchments and simple, parametric  (conceptual) models which have mostly been developed for sloping catchments.
+The Wageningen Lowland Runoff Simulator (WALRUS) is a novel rainfall-runoff model to fill the gap between complex, spatially distributed models which are often used in lowland catchments and simple, parametric  (conceptual) models which have mostly been developed for sloping catchments.
 WALRUS explicitly accounts for processes